 Food business Resources:

 Food Craft Institute: a non-profit institute started in 2011, hosting food entrepreneurship courses in all areas of the food industry (and hey!
-I just happen to teach there!).
+I just happen to have taught a bunch of classes there!).

 La Cocina: a non-profit incubator kitchen in San Francisco which helps minority women start and grow food businesses.
 I've been a volunteer advisor here for over five years!